hnrymrtnz/hnrymrtnz/README.md

 </h2>

 <p>
-  ⌨️ I'm most knowledgable in <strong>Java</strong>, however, I'm currently broadening my range of languages during my free time.
+  ⌨️ I'm knowledgeable in <b>Java, Python, HTML, CSS, Javascript, MIPS, and Swift</b>, becoming more curious in other languages as time goes on.
 </p>

 <p>